jedisct1/libsodium-doc/quickstart/README.md

 In the above example, AES-GCM can fail due to message size limits, but XChaCha20 cannot; its limits are only theoretical, so checking the return value for that particular variant would not be strictly necessary.
 We still recommend doing it unconditionally in applications: it is cheap, is good hygiene, and functions can easily be replaced later if necessary.

+Some returned values are critical to be checked.
+For example, the outcome of the verification of an authentication token.
+These functions are tagged with the `warn_unused_result` attribute, and will cause a compiler warning if ignored.
+Such warnings should not be ignored.

 ## How do I encrypt data?

 ### One-shot encryption, where everything fits in memory